duprasf/php-base-laminas-new-app/readme.md

 would become example-module and ExOfAModule would become ex-of-a-module.

 Next you can do a search and replace within all the files for ```ExampleModule``` and replace it with your module name.
-Your module name needs to be written the same exact way you named your folder.
+Your module name needs to be written in the same exact way you named your folder.

 Some of the example loads files using the ```example-module``` name.
 If you are